"A quick and easy corner bar in Tokyo! Enjoy delicious drinks and snacks!"

 Points to note when drinking at Kakuuchi

-Since the main purpose of kaku-uchi at a liquor store is to enjoy alcohol, you will often have to bring your own snacks.
-However, you can also purchase cheap dried foods at your local supermarket and enjoy alcohol at a reasonable price.
+At a liquor store's standing bar, the main purpose is to enjoy the alcohol, so you usually have to bring your own snacks.
+However, you can also say that you can enjoy alcohol at a reasonable price by buying inexpensive dried snacks from a nearby supermarket.

-Also, some kaku-uchi establishments offer dozens of small dishes, so it's a good idea to choose a store that suits your drinking style.
+Also, some standing bars offer dozens of small dishes, so it's a good idea to choose a store that suits your drinking style.

 Recommended corner drinking spots in Tokyo